RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 The main goal for visitors to the site is to play a game.
 This means that upon visiting the page, a game must be ready to be started.
 For this, we need a board of pictures.
 Because the game is about memorizing sequences, we need a start button, otherwise players might miss the first sequence and lose.

 We want players to come back as well.
-For this, we can implement a scoreboard, so players can keep track of their progress between sessions.
+For this, we can implement a scoreboard, so players can keep track of their progress between sessions and work on getting better at the game.

 ---